nobrefelipe/Amerisleep-app/README.md

 ###### Bed frame app

-Web app developed for Amerisleep Stores, so the customers can browse their products in the local store
+Web app developed for Amerisleep Stores, so the customers can browse their products at the local store